Dan Magill

-Daniel Hamilton Magill Jr. (January 25, 1921 – August 23, 2014) was an American Sports Information Director, Head Tennis Coach, and Georgia Bulldog Club secretary for the University of Georgia, known throughout the state of Georgia and the South for his unparalleled contributions to the Georgia Bulldog athletic program.
-Magill was also an accomplished tennis player.
+Daniel Hamilton Magill Jr. (January 25, 1921 – August 23, 2014) was an American journalist, sports administrator, and tennis head coach known for his association with the University of Georgia Bulldogs.

 Early life, education and family

 Born and raised in Athens, Georgia, Magill's association with the Bulldogs began with his job as bat boy for the baseball team and manager of the tennis courts while in high school.
-While at the University of Georgia, he competed as a varsity athlete for the tennis team and swim team, volunteered his services as assistant football coach to Harry Mehre and he was a member of Chi Phi Fraternity before entering the Marine Corps during World War II.
-Magill received his Bachelor of Arts in Journalism (ABJ) from the University's prestigious Henry W. Grady College of Journalism and Mass Communication in 1942.
+While at the University of Georgia, he competed as a varsity athlete for the tennis team and swim team and volunteered his services as assistant football coach to Harry Mehre.
+He was a member of Chi Phi fraternity and earned his Bachelor of Arts in Journalism (ABJ) from the university's prestigious Henry W. Grady College of Journalism and Mass Communication in 1941 before entering the Marine Corps where he obtained the rank of captain and served in the Pacific theater of World War II.

+An avid table tennis player, Magill set the Guinness World Record for the longest table tennis point in 1936 at 118 minutes.
+He also set the record as the fastest two-finger typist at 148 words per minute.

-Magill married the former Rosemary Reynaud of New Orleans and has three children - Abe, Sharon, and Mollie.
+Magill married the former Rosemary Reynaud, who was born in Baton Rouge, Louisiana, was a Phi Beta Kappa graduate of the University of Georgia, and they had three children, five grandchildren, and nine great grandchildren.